jonathansick/sitelle_notes/README.md

 SITELLE's potential: can resolve issues in non-axisymmetric velocity fields.
 E.g. disentangle bar from disk dynamics.
 Also, photometric and dynamical position angles can disagree.
 Want all the data!
 Interactions can also create non-axisymmetric dynamics that need to be resolved.
 Just need Ha lines, likely with R=5000.
 Also create 2D dynamical mass maps.

 ## Square Kilometer Array (Carignan)

+SKA: half to Australia for low-freq, other half to S. Africa.
+Note that SKA is *really* a pan-African project.
+Lots of countries collaborating!
+Arrays all the way out to Kenya.

+Status: MeerKAT (64 dish)/SKA PH1 will be completed in 2016.
+Construction of full SKA completed by 2025 (3000 15 m dishes!).
+KAT7 prototype is already useful for continuum source detection.

+NGC 3109 kinematics and mass distribution; getting 4 arc min spatial resolution with 1 km/s kinematic resolution.
+HI here extends over a degree, so this is exceptional resolution.
+Tests of RCs against NFW, MOND.
+MOND doesn't seem to fit.
+VLA observations were missing a lot of the HI because the field was too small.
+KAT7's wide field fits this niche well.
+Wildly warped HI disk; tilted ring modelling.
+Effectively doubles extent of RC from VLA observations.

+SITELLE: do absorption work from Mg and Ca lines in blue and red.

+Next step is MeerKat, with 64 dishes.
+29m to 1 km baseline.
+Until SKA, this will be the most sensitive radio interferometer in the world (useful for nearby galaxies).

+SKA site.
+Data processing will be done underground to shield radio emission.

+### MHONGOOSE Survey: D<20 Mpc Galaxy HI Survey.

+200h per galaxy!
+Covers all morphological types, AGN, etc..

+- How did galaxies get their gas?
+Connect gas fuelling from the cosmic web.
+- How is star formation regulated, etc.

+With better receivers we're detecting thicker HI disks (below 1e19 atoms/cm).
+Study extra planar gas: fountains and accretion flows.

+SITELLE optical follow-up.
+There *is* some declination overlap.
+Study how gas gets converted into stars.
+Higher spatial resolution will improve inner kinematic profiles for DM studies.
+For kinematics, Halpha Fabry-Perot with SALT.
+Also combine IR imaging from WISE.
+SITELLE OII and SII will be useful.

+Projects like SKA are crucial for retaining talent in Africa.